 It’s hard to fault RST Tractech waterproof boots.
 The previous versions won a RiDE Best Buy and these latest versions are just as good and still CE certified.
 A summer boot featuring a waterproof and breathable membrane, TPU shin and heel protection a nylon shank and anti-twist sole for really good crash protection.
 Secured with a zip closure backed up with a hook and loop flap.
 It has an anti-slip sole and removable toe sliders.

-OK so the SMX-S isn’t the sportiest-looking waterproof boot that Alpinestars makes (that accolade goes to the SMX-Plus Gore-Tex) but the SMX-S is £100 cheaper than the SMX-Plus and offers all the functionality and protection you need.
-They also won a RiDE Recommended award.
+OK so the SMX-6 isn’t the sportiest-looking waterproof boot that Alpinestars makes (that accolade goes to the SMX-Plus Gore-Tex) but the SMX-6 are £50 cheaper than the SMX-Plus and offers all the functionality and protection you need.
 Featuring TPU ankle protection, shin plate and soft ankle protectors, plus a reinforced internal toe-box area.
 All that helps these earn their CE certification.
 There’s a long zip with wipe opening for easy access and a removable insole and ultra-grip sole.
 The toe sliders are replaceable too.

 Blending the best of an MX boot, a touring boot and a racing boot, the Adventure 2s offer great protection and all-day comfort.
 Featuring a tough non-slip rubber sole, TPU plastic heel and shin protection and ankle torsion control.
 The Gore-Tex and leather combination offer complete waterproofing with breathability.
 They take some breaking in but they’re built to last.